UI design principles: hits and misses

 • Headlines: The most important news stories are displayed with large, bold headlines at the top of the page, drawing immediate attention.

-• Subheadings: Below each headline, there are smaller subheadings and summaries that provide additional context.
+• Subheadings: Below each headline, some smaller subheadings and summaries provide additional context.
 These are visually distinct but less prominent than the main headlines.

 • Images: High-quality images accompany the top stories, with images that are visually larger for more critical stories, helping to attract attention.